ambellinger/liri-node-app/README.md

 ![spotify-this-song=placeholder](images/liri-spotify-this-song-image-placeholder.PNG)

 ### Results - do-what-it-says
-For the function do what it says, it takes text written in the random.txt file and plugs it into the Spotify function
+For the command "do-what-it-says", text written in the random.txt file is plugged into the Spotify function.

 ![do-what-it-says](images/liri-do-what-it-says.PNG)

 ## Challenges and Future Improvements
-There were many challenges creating this individual project, particularlly working with the Spotify documentation.
+There were many challenges creating this project, particularlly working with the Spotify documentation.
 It was difficult understanding exactly what was needed to get it to run.

 One challenge that remains to be solved is expanding the capabilies of the do-what-it-says function.
 As of right now, it is only recognizes the spotify-this-song command.
 I believe an if/else or switch statement will be necessary (the possible hows and what has already been tried can be found at the bottom of liri.js)

 Commented out code that hasn't been deleted has been saved for this particular reason.

 ## Acknowlegments
-Although this is merely an assignment, I want to acknowledge the help I recieved from the TAs and from my fellow students especially Jenina who helped me understand the spotify API. :sparkles:
+Although this is merely a homework assignment, I want to acknowledge the help I recieved from the TAs and from my fellow students especially Jenina who helped me understand the spotify API. :sparkles: